 It was actually a peaceful, pleasant night at the motel.
 There were no bikers, hikers, cowboys or film stars whooping it up.

 We walked down the road a couple blocks to Milt's Drive-In, which has been around as long as Apache.
 By the time we returned, the yellow sign was glowing.
-I stopped in the office for some freshly brewed coffee and chatted with the woman who had seemed less friendly at check in.
+I stopped in the office for some freshly brewed coffee and chatted with the woman.
+She seemed more friendly than when we checked in.
 It turns out her lack of smiling was due to her lack of teeth.
-She sweetly confided, that someone had recently given her the funds so she could get a set of chompers!
+She sweetly confided, that someone had recently given her the funds so she could get a set of "chompers".
 She was getting very excited about smiling again.
 That made me smile.

 Mostly I will remember the Hollywood connections.
-It was incredibly fun to drive just 5 miles from our motel and visit Arches National Park the next day and a bit further to Canyonlands Park.
+It was incredibly fun to drive just 5 miles from our motel and visit Arches National Park the next day.
+Just a bit further to Canyonlands Park.
 So many films have been shot in these areas... including "Fort Apache" from 1949.
 We enjoyed a different world and had a very different kind of overnight stay!

 My New Year's Resolution for 2014 was to start documenting some of the memorable overnights I've had in some very odd and curious motels and hotels.
 Like the adventures in my Dining Blog, I have learned to enjoy the surprises that happen when you step out of the comfort zone, far away from the well-known chains.